 Note: Most display's have five customizable picture modes.
-The PA271Q has ten customizable picture modes.
+The PA271Q and PAD11D have ten customizable picture modes.
 The number of buttons in the MultiProfiler Picture Mode panel corresponds to the number of customizable picture modes in the connected display.